Getting Started: Self Service

 This article takes a look at how to create your first webinar within the WorkCast platform.
-As a self service client, you have the ability to create a live event, upload a PowerPoint presentation (which will be seen by your audience), and have presenters dial in to a phone bridge or use a computer microphone.
+As a self service client, you have the ability to create a live event, upload a PowerPoint presentation (which will be broadcast to your audience), and have presenters dial in to a phone bridge or use a computer microphone.
 This audio is broadcast with your presentation slides and heard by your audience through their computer speakers.

 Main Event Structure:

 - Creating your Event